djmeph/lambda-dynamodb-codebuild-github-webhook-deploy/README.md

-# Lambda/DynamoDB/CodeBuild Github Webhook Deploy Script
-## Serverless deployments with Github Webhooks
+# AWS Serverless deployments with Github Webhooks

 Create a table in DynamoDB with a hash key called `ref` and a range key called `repo`.
 Enter the table name as the `DYNAMO_TABLE` environment variable in the Lambda function.
 Then hook up an API Gateway trigger and udpate your repo with the webhook URL.